 For example, you may receive a fraudulent SMS message informing you that a package is blocked at customs.
 If you want to unlock it, you need to provide your credit card number and pay additional fees.

-Smishing attacks against companies are rarer but do exist, as you will see in this article.
+Smishing attacks against companies are rarer but do exist.

 How does it work?